LangStream/documentation/building-applications/pipelines.md

   ...
 ```

-Setting `parallelism:` to 3 the pipeline will be deployed with 3 different replicas.
+Setting `parallelism` to 3 will deploy the pipeline with 3 different replicas.
 Each replica will use the configured `size` for CPU and memory.

-The `size` parameter comprehend both CPU and memory.
+The `size` parameter describes both CPU and memory.
 The value is a multiplier factor that is computed at runtime, starting from a base cpu/memory value.
 For example, if the default value for the memory - for a single replica - is 512 MB, specifying `size:  2` will make the pipeline to use 1024MB per-replica.

 The requested resources are implemented by using [Kubernetes limits](https://kubernetes.io/docs/tasks/configure-pod-container/assign-cpu-resource/).